 Plumerias are beautiful, colorful flowering plants that produce numerous flowers with fragrant scents.
 These flowers are famously recognized in Hawaiian leis and are easy to grow in our Southern California climate.
 It’s impossible to track all the different flowers and scents because there are countless varieties, however the pink, yellow and white varieties seem to be the easiest to grow.
 Reds and bi-colors sometimes need a little more care.
-Here are some simple tips I use to keep my Plumerias healthy and blooming.
+Here are some simple tips you can use to keep your Plumeria plants healthy and blooming.

 Plumerias can survive with little moisture.
 You can even forget to water them and the plant will survive.
 Overwatering is the most common mistake gardeners make when it comes to Plumerias.
 They can hold an excess amount of moisture in their stems and branches, which make this remarkable plant very durable in gardens or containers in hot areas.